 For Discussion

-The project tables in the BMAP are only for the estuary reductions so we will need to set up new rows in the metrics table for each tributary project.
+The project tables in the BMAP are only for the estuary reductions so we will need to set up new rows in the table for each tributary project.

-For projects in the tributaries that are already receiving credit towards the estuary TMDL, we will list those projects in new rows with unique numbers, with the location specifying the TMDL.
+For projects in the tributaries that are already receiving credit towards the estuary TMDL, we will list those projects in new rows with unique numbers and the location specifying the TMDL.

 Prefixes for project numbers with tributary-specific identifiers (Ex: TC-HC-06 for Hendry County project 6 within the Townsend Canal watershed)